How To Step Up Your Christmas Party This Year: 2020 Edition

 Whichever way you decided to invite everyone just make sure to do it well in advance.
 This time of year is quite busy for everyone; we recommend two weeks in advance, at the very least.

 When it comes to the food you can either attempt to cook everything by yourself (this is not recommended unless it's a small party, or you just really love to cook) or have everyone bring a dish to the party.
 If you choose to have everyone bring a dish, consider delegating who brings which dish or have a sign-up list.
 Otherwise, you might have 3 people show up with the same dish!

 If you want a great list of easy Christmas recipes, check these out here.

 For drinks you want to have a good variety–not everyone likes the same thing!
 Consider having several different liquors, a wine or two, a non-alcoholic beverage, and either coffee or tea.
 This way, you can give everyone something to drink that they enjoy!

 Check out this Santa’s red solo cup idea!

 Decorations and Mood

-Pro tip: Smaller stores like dollar general and dollar store, can sometimes have a ton of cheap decorations great for these types of themes.
+Pro tip: Smaller stores like Dollar General or Dollar Store can sometimes have a ton of cheap decorations great for these types of themes!

 Remember to set up a speaker and make a playlist (or a couple of playlists) for the party ahead of time.
 Music sets the mood for guests and can make the party feel more alive.
-Consider mixing theme music in with a general Christmas playlist, such as the beach boys (for the Beach theme party) or some ragtime music (for the Great Gatsby party).
+Consider mixing theme music in with a general Christmas playlist, such as The Beach Boys (for the beach theme party) or some flapper music (for Gatsby party).

 To have a really good Christmas party (or any party in general) you should plan a couple of activities that get people involved.
 There are quite a few games that are centered around Christmas - Here are a few that you should definitely consider adding to your party that most people already know how to play and easy to explain if they don’t.